itu-tid/lecture-notes/Lectures/Efficient Communication With the Backend.md

 ### How does the fact that you are using a backend-as-a-service impact the design of the communication between your front- and your back-end?

-You have to be smart about resource usage because otherwise you
+You have to be economical about resource usage because otherwise you
 - will spend more money
 - will have a slower application